-1 Introduction
+1 INTRODUCTION

 Errors are a serious concern in high performance computing.
 Given the increase in machine size and decrease in operating voltage, hard errors (component failure) and soft errors (bit flip) are likely to become more frequent.
-Hardware trends predict two errors per minute up to two per second on exascale machines [2, 24, 11].
+Hardware trends predict two errors per minute up to two per second on exascale machines [2, 10, 23].
 Here we address resiliency for hard errors.
-General-purpose hard-error resiliency solutions such as checkpoint-restart [22], and disklesscheckpoints [22] successfully meet this challenge but are costly and severely degrade performance.
+General-purpose hard-error resiliency solutions such as checkpoint-restart [21], and diskless-checkpoints [21] successfully meet this challenge but are costly and severely degrade performance.
 Our methods enable efficient resource utilization and high performance for error-resilient algorithms that are close to the efficiency and performance of non-resilient algorithms.

-For numerical linear algebra computations, certain efficient solutions incur considerably lower overhead by combining error correcting codes with matrix computaThe Hebrew University of Jerusalem odedsc@cs.huji.ac.il tions.
+For numerical linear algebra computations, certain efficient solutions incur considerably lower overhead by combining error correcting codes with matrix computations.
 These solutions are based on distributed 2D algorithms, and can guarantee high performance only when matrices fill all local memories.
-Otherwise, their interprocessor communication costs become asymptotically larger than the lower bounds, which degrades performance.
+Otherwise, their inter-processor communication costs become asymptotically larger than the lower bounds, which degrades performance.
 Moreover, current solutions require a significant increase in the number of the processors.